-17 THE USE OF 'REASONABLE FORCE'
+14 THE USE OF 'REASONABLE FORCE'

-- 17.1 There are circumstances when it will be appropriate for staff to use reasonable force to safeguard children.
+- 14.1 There are circumstances when it will be appropriate for staff to use reasonable force to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
-The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - 17.2 Further guidance on the use of reasonable force and positive handling should be sought within the school's Behaviour Policy and Safe Touch Policy. - 17.3 When managing incidents of positive handling the school will consider whether to liaise with the LADO, where it is thought that the physical intervention may lead to an allegation.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - 14.2 Please see the Behaviour Policy and Safe Touch Policy for further guidance on the use of reasonable force and restrictive physical interventions. - 14.3 When managing incidents of reasonable force and restrictive physical interventions the school will consider whether to liaise with the LADO, where it is thought that the physical intervention may lead to an allegation.